Q: What size bed sheets do I need to bring?

 Q: Can I connect my computer to the campus network from my room?

-A: Yes, as long as your computer meets the minimum network requirements and you bring or buy a network cable.
+A: Yes, as long as your computer meets the minimum network requirements.
+We recommend bringing an ethernet cable.
 There are enough ports in the residence hall rooms for each student to have access to one.
 Many places on campus (the Library, the Academic Buildings, the Campus Center, all Interest Houses, and all residence halls) are set up for wireless internet access.
 For more information see: http://www.whitman.edu/content/wcts/support/network/resnet

 Q: Do I need to bring a phone?

-A: No, there is a phone with voicemail provided in each room.
+A: No, there is a phone with voicemail provided in each room (with the exception of Stanton Hall).
 If you would like to bring a cordless phone you may, however 2.4 GHz cordless phones are not permitted as they can interfere with wireless network access on campus.
 (900 MHz and 5.8 GHz are both acceptable.)
 You and your roommate will share the phone and voicemail for the room.
 For more information on the voicemail system see http://wcts.whitman.edu/docs/telephone/voice_res_hall.html

 Q: What furnishings are provided in each room?